lm3nitro/Projects/NSM/Security Onion/Security Onion.md

 ### Scope:

 I will be installing the Security Onion ISO in VMWare workstation.
 This will be connected to the SPAN port of the switch that is mirroring all the traffic comining and going to and from the network.
-Once configured, I will be analyzing some of traffic on the network.
+I purposefully have a Metasploitabel VM in my network.
+I will perform a scan against the targeted Metaspolitable VM and will be analyzing the scan in Security Onion.
 Below is a view at the architecture:

 ![Pasted image 20240513165051](https://github.com/lm3nitro/Projects/assets/55665256/965552da-376a-447c-ac66-59a9b4a57e03)

+### Tools and Technology:

+Linux OS, Security Onion, VMWare Workstation, InfluxDB, Elastic, and Metasploitable
 ## Installation

 To begin, I navigated to the main website and went to *Download*